videolan/x265/doc/reST/cli.rst

 .. option:: --sar <integer|w:h>

-	Sample Aspect Ratio <int:int|int>, the ratio of width to height of an individual sample (pixel).
-The user may supply the width and height explicitly or specify an integer for the predefined list of aspect ratios defined in the HEVC specification.
+	Sample Aspect Ratio, the ratio of width to height of an individual sample (pixel).
+The user may supply the width and height explicitly or specify an integer from the predefined list of aspect ratios defined in the HEVC specification.
 Default undefined

 	1. 1:1 (square)
 	2. 12:11